Illinois Craft Grower License

 K: Veteran Controlled or Owned

 Applicant must declare whether the Applicant is Veteran Controlled or Owned.
-If Applicant is not Veteran Controlled or Owned, Applicant need not provide any further information in this Exhibit.
 If Applicant is applying as Veteran-owned or Controlled, Applicant must: provide evidence proving the facility will be 51% controlled or owned by a veteran, as defined in Section 45-57 of the Illinois Procurement Code (30 ILCS 500).
-Total Points: 20 Page Limit: none

 L: Diversity Plan

-Applicants must: provide a narrative that establishes a goal of diversity in ownership, management, employment, and contracting to ensure that diverse participants and groups are afforded equality of opportunity.
-Total Points: 100 Page limit: No more than 2500 words
+Applicants must provide a narrative that establishes a goal of diversity in ownership, management, employment, and contracting to ensure that diverse participants and groups get equality of opportunity.

 M: Bonus Section (Optional)